Constipation and Chemotherapy

 The National Cancer Institute suggests these tips to help prevent constipation:

 Drink plenty of fluids to help keep stool soft.
 If you don't have mouth sores, try warm and hot fluids, including water, to help relieve constipation.
+Ask your healthcare provider how much liquid you should drink every day.

 Talk with your healthcare provider about your diet.
 You may be advised to increase your fiber intake.
 But this should only be done under the direction of your healthcare provider.
 There are some types of cancer and certain side effects of treatment for which a high-fiber diet is not advised.
 High-fiber foods include: